dragoncoder047/aelith/brainstorming/world_map.md

 ### radio tower/mirrors

-* large red radio mast that carries transceivers, but they are broken
+* large radio mast that carries transceivers, but they are broken
 * player must crank backup generator to make a little power and then send messages to a satelite to tilt mirrors to the solar tank, once tank receives power it will power up the door lock and allow the player to open the door to the Aelith